CRI-MotionLab/Streamo/README.md

 /streamo <deviceIdentifier> <accX> <accY> <accZ> <gyrX> <gyrY> <gyrZ> <magX> <magY> <magZ>
 ```

-The OSC settings can be changed from the settings tab (small gear icon).
+The OSC parameters can be set from the settings tab (small gear icon at the right top of the screen).
 The `<deviceIdentifier>` property can be changed there too.
 Every change in the settings is persisted, anytime.